IELTS Essay Topics for 2026

 • helping with carbon emissions by developing cycle paths and efficient public transport

-• to ensures a good urban landscape
+• to ensure a good urban landscape

 • waste management and sanitation must be well planned for hygiene reasons